Online Joint Assortment-Inventory Optimization under MNL Choices

 \end{restatable}

-According to \Cref{thm-main}, the order of the dependence of regret on $N$ and $T$ is $\sqrt{NT\log(NT)}$.
-Moreover, when $M \gg K$ or $M$ and $K$ are of the same order of magnitude, the dependence of the regret bound on $M$ is approximately $\sqrt{M}$.
+According to \Cref{thm-main}, the order of the dependence of regret on $M$, $N$ and $T$ is $\sqrt{MNT\log(NT)}$. \Cref{thm-main} applies universally to any underlying arrival distribution $M_t$, provided that the expected value $\Eb{M_t}$ equals $M$.
 Next, we outline the proof of \Cref{thm-main}.